tessacrowdis/vue-runescape-calculator/README.md

 # vue-runescape-calculator

-This is a very basic skill calculator for [OldSchool Runescape](https://oldschool.runescape.com/).
+This is a primitive skill calculator for [OldSchool Runescape](https://oldschool.runescape.com/).
 I created this project to get a grasp on starting Vue and believe it can also be a useful tool to others who are beginner programs and need code to reference.

 ## Project setup